I am going to explain about the following Python operators in this post-

 in

 .
-They are used to check
+They are used to check whether a

-if the string/integer/floating-point number is part of a list or not.
+string/integer/floating-point number is part of a list or not.

 For example-